-	For those who feel that they will not be requiring a full size model all the time then perhaps the stackable version would be more suitable.
-This often comes with removable trays so that if only a small amount of food is to be dehydrated then the other tray levels can be removed making it more efficient both time wise and in terms of energy savings.
+For those who feel that they will not be requiring a full-size model all of the time, then perhaps the stackable version would be more suitable.
+This often comes with removable trays so that if only a small amount of food is to be dehydrated, then the other tray levels can be removed, making it more efficient both time-wise and in terms of energy savings.

-A box style dehydration unit usually has removable shelves also but the unit itself is much more rigid.
-The fan on this type of dehydrator will often be at the back of the unit or at the bottom.
+A box-style dehydration unit usually has removable shelves also, but the unit itself is much more rigid.
+The fan on this type of dehydrator will often be at the back of the unit or the bottom.

-There are also units that do not use fans at all, these are the convection type dehydration models.
-The heater is always at the bottom on these units and work by the heat gently rising through the food and drying it out.
+There are also units that do not use fans at all; these are the convection-type dehydration models.
+The heater is always at the bottom on these units and works by the heat gently rising through the food and drying it out.

-Are you Shopping?
+Are you shopping for a food dehydrator?
 Check out the descriptions.
 See just what is available and what actual users think.

-Magic Chef Food Dehydrator: Learn all about it at SimplyCanning.com
+Magic Chef Food Dehydrator – Learn all about this dehydrator at SimplyCanning.com.